Laboratory-Imaging/GA3-examples/NIS_v6.20/50-Python_Getting_Started/README.md

 ```

-The `print()` output goes to the NIS Elements log file.
-To see it go the NIS Elements Menu `Help -> Open Log File...`.
+The `print()` output is saved into the NIS Elements log file.
+To see it go the NIS-Elements Menu `Help -> Open Log File...`.

 > [!WARNING]
-> Make sure the logging has is enabled!
+> Make sure logging is enabled!
 >
 > `Help -> Enable Logging` must be checked.
 > If not check it and restart NIS-Elements.